 Shooting the Sunken Place itself will require a dedicated space where we can control the environment entirely.
 That means a soundstage.

 The “soundstage” used in Get Out was actually a multi-purpose room in public building in the same town as the main “Alabama House” location.

-DP Toby Oliver, who has a strong pedigree of shooting thrillers and horror films, drew a detailed sketch (called a “mud map”) of how to create the eerie, limbo world of The Sunken Place using only a few light sources.
+DP Toby Oliver, who has a strong pedigree of shooting horror films, drew a detailed sketch (called a “mud map”) of how to create the eerie, limbo world of The Sunken Place using only a few light sources.

 Since our soundstage is nearby, we can send Riggers and other Grip/Electric crew there at the start of our shoot day to prep for the Sunken Place scene.

 Then, when our Chris is wrapped on the Missy’s Office scene, we’ll send him over to the Sunken Place's soundstage.
 He won’t even need to change his wardrobe.

 We will only need the crew who are already at the soundstage location to shoot everything we need, plus a few key personnel like the Director and DP.
 They can travel to the soundstage with Chris.

 In terms of schedule, while Chris, the Director, and DP are en route, we can use a Second Unit to shoot the Flashback scene at Alabama House.